TGAC/EI_scRNAseq_course/Tutorial1.md

 ## Exercise 2 - A multi-sample example

-You've gone across the process of calculating gene expression for a single example, but obviously in real life You'll have many samples.
+You have gone across the process of calculating gene expression for a single example, but obviously in real life you will have many samples.
 Galaxy is an ideal tool for this as you can work on many samples at the same time.
-Now you'll go across the process of calculating gene expression of a number of samples.
-You will only be running 5 samples in this exercise as to run hundreds of samples would take too long.
+Now we will proceed to calculate the gene expression of a number of samples.
+We will only be running 5 samples in this exercise as to run hundreds of samples would take too long, but the process would be the same.

 ### Galaxy workflows

 One of the many great features of Galaxy is that you can create pre-defined pipelines called 'workflows' that set out how data flows from one tool to another, what version of each tool is required and what type of data is allowed to enter and exit each tool.
 These workflows can then be shared or published, for example as part of the supplementary data in a paper.
 Researchers can then download the workflow and replicate what you've done.

-You'll use a workflow to run the previous analysis across five samples.
+We will use a workflow to run the previous analysis across five samples.

 ### Importing the data

-1. Create a new history by clicking on the 'cog' icon at the top of the History panel and then click on 'Create New'.
-Then click on the words 'Unnamed history' and rename it 'Single Cell 2'.
-Hit return.
+1. Create a new history by clicking on the `+` icon at the top of the history panel.
+Then click on the words 'Unnamed history', rename it `Single Cell 2`, and hit the Return key.
-2. Navigate to 'Shared Data' > 'Data Libraries' > 'Galaxy courses' > 'EI Single Cell 2020' > 'Single Cell 2'
+2. Navigate to `Shared Data` > `Data Libraries` > `Galaxy courses` > `EI Single Cell 2020` > `Single Cell 2`.
-3. Select all of the `fastq.gz` files and then click on 'Export to History' > 'as a Collection'.
+3. Select all of the `fastq.gz` files and then click on `Export to History` > `as a Collection`.
-4. Change the 'Collection type' to 'List of Pairs' and click 'Continue'.
+4. Change the 'Collection type' to `List of Pairs` and click `Continue`.
 This will bring you to the pairing dialog.
-In the '0 unpaired forward' field, change '\_1' to 'R1'.
-In the '0 unpaired reverse' field, change '\_2' to 'R2'.
-Then click on 'Auto-pair'.
+In the '0 unpaired forward' field, change `_1` to `_R1`.
+In the '0 unpaired reverse' field, change `_2` to `_R2`.
+Then click on `Auto-pair`.
 The R1 and R2 pairs for each of the A1 - A5 datasets should now be paired (double-check that they are).
 At the bottom of the dialog enter a 'Name' for your data collection.
-Call it '5 sample pairs' and click on 'Create list'
+Call it '5 sample pairs' and click on `Create collection`.
 5. Next uncheck all of the datasets and select the `Arabidopsis_thaliana.TAIR10.37.gtf` file.
-Again 'To History' > 'As dataset' > 'Import'
+Again `Export to History` > `as Datasets` > `Import`.
 6. Next, click on the Home icon to take you back to the Galaxy homepage.
+You should have 2 items shown in your history now, one of which is the `5 sample pairs` 'dataset collection', i.e. an organised set of datasets, in this case a *list* of 5 *paired* read sequence files.

 ### Running the workflow

-You now want to run the same steps on the collection of fastq files that you ran in your single example earlier.
+You now want to run the same steps on the collection of FASTQ files that you ran in your single example earlier.
 You can automate this by using workflows.

-1. In the top menu, navigate to 'Shared Data' > 'Workflows'
+1. In the top menu, navigate to `Shared Data` > `Workflows`
-2. You will see a list of published workflows, search for one called 'Single Cell reads to expression matrix' with owner 'grahametherington'.
+2. You will see a list of published workflows, search for one called 'Single Cell reads to expression matrix' with owner 'nsoranzo'.
-3. Click on the downward facing arrow to the right of the box and select 'Run'
+3. Click on the downward facing arrow to the right of the box and select `Run`
 4. The workflow interface will appear.
 There's only two options that need selecting here - the reads and the annotation.
-5. Under '1.
-Input dataset', make sure the Arabidopsis GTF annotation file is selected.
+5. Under 'List of paired reads', make sure your `5 sample pairs` collection is selected.
-6. Under '2.
-Input dataset collection', make sure your '5 sample pairs' collection is selected.
+6. Under 'Genome annotation', make sure the *Arabidopsis* GTF annotation file is selected.
-7. If you click on 'Expand to full workflow form", you can see the tools that you used on the single sample in the rest of the workflow below, along with some text manipulation tools to create the expression matrix.
+7. If you click on `Expand to full workflow form`, you can see the tools that you used on the single sample in the rest of the workflow below, along with some text manipulation tools to create the expression matrix.
-8. Click on 'Run workflow' at the top of the page.
+8. Click on `Run workflow` at the top of the page.

-In a few seconds new jobs will appear in the history and some will start running (turn yellow).
+In a few seconds new jobs will appear in the history and some will start running (turn orange).
 These have been submitted by the workflow.
 As the input of some of the tools are dependent on the output of others, downstream tools will remain grey until their upstream tools have finished running.
 Wait for all history items to turn green (this should take about 20 minutes) and then take a look at the last dataset.
 This is an example of a small expression matrix, the input of all further scRNA-seq analyses.
 The rows of the expression matrix start with gene names (e.g. AT1G01010), and the columns start with sample names (e.g. A1, A2, etc.).
 The rest of the matrix represents read counts for each gene in each sample.

 ## Summary